LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ```
 ![enter image description here](http://127.0.0.1/assets/lab7-3.png)

 Rely on the fabric code below to connect to you instance. this will look up the host file, find the connection configuration from the host 24188516-vm-1 and made a connection.
 We can see that the terminal will output "Linux" from c.run('uname -s') to verify that we have established a connection and able to perform commands on the instance.
+For some reason the source virtual environment doesn't work in the next command run, so we will source it again before running the real command in each c.run().
 ```
 python3
 >>> from fabric import Connection